stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Within the loop we calculate the extents of each mipmap level:
+Within the loop the extents of each mipmap level are calculated:

 ```java
 Extents extents = descriptor.extents().mip(level);